intellivoid/AsyncAPY/README.md

 And that's just how it is, it is as simple as that!
 Pretty neat, deh?

 __P.S.__: In the future, a couple more headers could be added.
-An example could be a single byte, named `ProtocolVersion` to determine the version of the protocol implementation that the client runs, or a `Content-Type` header which could be used to guess dynamically the type of the payload, either ziproto or json, before falling back to the server default encoding
+An example could be a single byte, named `ProtocolVersion` to determine the version of the protocol implementation that the client runs, or a `Content-Encoding` header which could be used to guess dynamically the type of the payload, either ziproto or json, before falling back to the server default encoding

 ### The protocol - Supported formatting system